Jaw Pain Treatment in Cumming GA

-The “Temporomandibular Joint,” more commonly referred to as the “jaw joint,” assists in the basic opening and closing movements of the jaw.
+The “Temporomandibular Joint“, more commonly referred to as the “jaw joint“, assists in the basic opening and closing movements of the jaw.
 For many people, this joint is a common area for recurring pain.

-Although conventional wisdom suggests that “popping” sounds in the jaw indicate TMJ dysfunction (TMD) this is not always true.
+Although conventional wisdom suggests that “popping” sounds in the jaw indicate TMJ dysfunction (TMD), this is not always true.
 Often, your jaw is functioning properly even if a “popping” sound is present when chewing or talking.

 If you are experiencing TMJ discomfort, possible causes may include swelling or deterioration of this joint tissue.
 Common pain relievers and cold compresses can often provide temporary relief for most cases of minor TMD.

 Nightguards are made of acrylic and are fitted to be worn over upper or lower teeth to reduce the impact on the jaw joints from teeth grinding or clenching patterns, which usually occur during sleep.
 They are also designed to protect the chewing surfaces of the teeth from excessive wear.

 In some cases, we may instruct you to use orthodontic appliances or retainers to alleviate discomfort or redirect positioning of the TMJ joint.
-For the most severe cases of TMD, we may recommend certain invasive procedures or referral to dental specialists.
+For the most severe cases of TMD, we may recommend certain invasive procedures or referrals to dental specialists.